jonhteper/phone-type/README.md

 ## Serde Support

-Serde support is available behind the `serde` feature (enabled by default):
+Serde support is available behind the `serde` feature:

 ```rust
 use serde::{Serialize, Deserialize};